 Hi, my name is Hongkoo Yeo, and I’m currently pursuing a Master of Architecture at Georgia Tech, after earning my Bachelor of Architecture from Korea University.

-My work investigates the intersection of architecture, sound, and computation — how spatial and sonic forms can share a common grammar of composition and perception.
+My work investigates the intersection of architecture, sound, and computation — how spatial and sonic forms can share a standard grammar of composition and perception.
 I explore how architectural geometry, auditory experience, and algorithmic systems can be understood as part of a single multimodal continuum.

-Recent projects include:
+Recent projects include

-AI-driven studies of multimodal perception, where machine learning models are trained to interpret correspondences between visual form and sound identity;
+AI-driven studies of multimodal perception, where machine learning models are trained to interpret correspondences between visual form and sound identity.

 My practice draws from both architectural computation and generative music, using tools such as Grasshopper, Max/MSP, and custom algorithms to build environments where geometry and sound inform one another.
 Through these projects, I seek to develop computational frameworks that unite form, sound, and cognition — what I think of as the multimodal perception of architecture.